-- During a period of low oil prices and difficult political climate which prohibits much larger companies from operating, and where our network of contacts and relationships could advance projects. - With near-term production capacity, which hold the potential to substantially increase the value of the Company.
+- During a period of low oil prices and a challenging political environment that makes it impossible for much larger companies to continue operating, and where our network of relationships and contacts might progress projects. - With near-term production capacity, which hold the potential to substantially increase the value of the Company.

-Yemen, located on the Arabian Plate, contains geology comparable to that of Saudi Arabia, comprising the equivalent Petroleum Systems to those of Saudi Arabia.
-Yemen is under explored and underdeveloped holding the potential for the discovery of large oilfields.
+Yemen, located on the Arabian Plate, has geology comparable to that of Saudi Arabia, including Petroleum Systems that are identical.
+Yemen is underdeveloped and underexplored holding the potential for the discovery of significant oilfields.